usehenri/henri/packages/henri/README.md

 We use [Nuxt.js](https://nuxtjs.org/) to render pages and inject data from controllers.
 You can only add pages and if the defined routes don't match, and nuxt matches a route, it will be rendered.

-The data injected into the view can be refetched with the `/_data/` suffix.

 Usage (config file):